-- any ISA charge from Contran to any other publicly held parent or sister company, although such charge was separately reviewed by the management development and compensation committee of the applicable company; and - the compensation policies of Contran or the amount of time our named executive officers are expected to devote to us because: - o each of our named executive officers provides services to many companies related to Contran, including Contran itself; - o the fee we pay to Contran under our ISA with Contran each year does not represent all of Contran's cost of employing each of our named executive officers; - o Contran and these other companies related to Contran absorb the remaining amount of Contran's cost of employing each of our named executive officers; and - o the members of our management development and compensation committee consider the other factors discussed above in determining whether to recommend that the proposed ISA fee for each year be approved by the full board of directors.
+any ISA charge from Contran to any other publicly held parent or sister company, although such charge was separately reviewed by the management development and compensation committee of the applicable company; and the compensation policies of Contran or the amount of time our named executive officers are expected to devote to us because:

+- o each of our named executive officers provides services to many companies related to Contran, including Contran itself; - o the fee we pay to Contran under our ISA with Contran each year does not represent all of Contran's cost of employing each of our named executive officers; - o Contran and these other companies related to Contran absorb the remaining amount of Contran's cost of employing each of our named executive officers; and - o the members of our management development and compensation committee consider the other factors discussed above in determining whether to recommend that the proposed ISA fee for each year be approved by the full board of directors.

-Based on the recommendation of our management development and compensation committee, as well as the concurrence of our chief financial officer, our independent directors approved the proposed annual ISA charge effective January 1, 2016, with our other directors abstaining.
+Based on the recommendation of our management development and compensation committee, as well as the concurrence of our chief financial officer, our independent directors approved the proposed annual ISA charge effective January 1, 2017, with our other directors abstaining.

 For financial reporting and income tax purposes, the ISA fee is expensed as incurred on a quarterly basis.
-Section 162(m) of the Internal Revenue Code of 1986 generally disallows an income tax deduction to publicly held companies for non-performance based compensation over \$1.0 million paid to the company's chief executive officer and four other most highly compensated executive officers.
+Section 162(m) of the Internal Revenue Code of 1986 generally disallows an income tax deduction to publicly held companies for non-performance based compensation over \$1.0 million paid to the company's chief executive officer, chief financial officer and three other most highly compensated executive officers.
 Prior to 2017, the Contran ISA did not exceed \$1.0 million for any individual's charge to a publicly held company under the ISA.
 Accordingly, the deductibility by the company of the charge for income tax purposes was not limited under Section 162(m), if such section were to be deemed applicable as it relates to the ISA.
 Beginning in 2017, the ISA may include charges in excess of \$1.0 million, but Contran will absorb the impact of any such income tax deduction disallowance.

 Director Fees, including Equity-Based Compensation.
-We, CompX, Kronos Worldwide and NL, as applicable, each paid director fees in the form of cash and stock compensation to certain of our named executive officers who also served on our or their board of directors.
+Prior to July 2017, we, CompX, Kronos Worldwide and NL each paid director fees in the form of cash and stock compensation, as applicable, to certain of our named executive officers, who provided services to us pursuant to our ISA with Contran and who also served on our and their board of directors.
 Other than these director fees, we did not pay any compensation directly to our named executive officers.
+Effective July 2017, our executive officers, including our named executive officers, are no longer eligible to receive cash compensation for their service on the board of directors of us, CompX, Kronos Worldwide or NL.
+Beginning in 2018, our executive officers, including our named executive officers, are no longer eligible to receive equity-based compensation for their services on the board of directors of us, CompX, Kronos Worldwide or NL.
 See the Director Compensation section of this proxy statement.

-The 2016 Summary Compensation Table sets forth in footnote 2 the cash fees we, CompX, Kronos Worldwide and NL, as applicable, paid to each of Messrs.
-Graham, O'Brien and Watson for his director services.
-The director fees paid to each of them are the quarterly director retainer fees and the fees for attending board meetings, as our named executive officers who also served on these boards of directors were not members of any board committee.
-The cash director fees are not dependent upon the financial performance of any of these companies.
+The 2017 Summary Compensation Table sets forth in the cash fees that we, CompX, Kronos Worldwide and NL paid to Mr. Graham for his director services prior to July 2017 (and the cash fees that we paid to Mr. O'Brien for his director services prior to his retirement in January 2017).
+The director fees paid to them were quarterly director retainer fees and fees for attending board meetings.
+The cash director fees paid were not dependent upon the financial performance of any of these companies.